cunningham-lab/neurocaas/docs/source/develop/clidevguide.rst

 - If :code:`STAGE=webdev`, you authorize users to access your analysis on a case-by-case basis through blueprint updates.
 Nobody who you do not explicitly name in your blueprint can run analysis jobs.
 - If :code:`STAGE=websubstack`, you are opening your analysis for general use.
 Anyone with a NeuroCAAS account can opt in to use your analysis.

-Generally, we recommend you keep analyses in the :code:`webdev` mode until you have run a few end-to-end tests with interested users.
+Generally, we recommend you keep analyses in the :code:`webdev` mode until you have run a few end-to-end tests yourself (i.e. uploading data to an S3 bucket, and ensuring that results are written back to the bucket), and upgrade to :code:`websubstack` once you would like to recruit test users.
 In order to add users to your analysis, ask them for their AWS username, and contact NeuroCAAS admins for their group name (we're working on making this easier.)

 With this information, add the following bracketed block to the "Affiliates" section of your blueprint: